gitpod-io/retired-gatsby-website/src/docs/languages/vue.md

 ![Vetur extension](../images/Vetur.png)

-Vetur provides syntax highlighting, snippets, Emmet support, linting/error checking, auto formatting, and auto-complete for Vue files.
+Vetur provides syntax highlighting, snippets, Emmet support, linting/error checking, auto-formatting, and auto-complete for Vue files.

 To add this extension to your repository add the following to your [.gitpod.yml](https://www.gitpod.io/docs/config-gitpod-file/)